Is Flash a Good Match for My Family?

 How do we measure accuracy?

 For my own information, I used our tried and true, lab-verified blood glucose meters as a basis of comparison.
 After all, the clinical recommendations offered by Diabetes Canada and by our son’s endocrinologist, as well as our experience with diabetes over the past several years, have all been based on blood glucose values.
 The treatment decisions we make are based on blood glucose.
-So for the Flash Glucose system to be useful in real-life, it should at least approximate those blood glucose values, even though it’s getting there via a different measurement path.
+So for the Flash Glucose system to be useful in real-life, it should at least approximate those blood glucose values (taking into account lag-time, explained below), even though it’s getting there via a different measurement path.

-So far, for us, the Libre system seems to be doing that very well: the sensor results resemble the meter results most of the time, and we haven’t had any problems by acting on the the sensor results.
+For us, the Libre system seemed to do that very well: the sensor results resembled the meter results most of the time, and we didn't have any problems by acting on the the sensor results.
 In short, we trust the Libre.